storyprotocol/documentation/docs/Story Network (L1)/story-network/validator-operations.md

 ## Validator Unjail

-In case a validator becomes jailed, for example if it experiences substantial downtime, you may use the following command to unjail the targeted validator:
+In case a validator becomes jailed, for example, if it experiences substantial downtime, you may use the following command to unjail the targeted validator:

 ```Text Bash
 ./story validator unjail \